 Create more sales

 Save and cut costs

-(These four skills in itself will make you so valuable!)
+(These four skills in themselves will make you so valuable!)

 Step 2 – Share your struggles and your results